Parts

 Shadow DOM

-In the shadow DOM, parts are declared using the standard part attribute.
-Webuum automatically binds them to your component according to the static parts map.
+In the shadow DOM, parts are declared using the standard part attribute — without the element-name prefix, since the shadow root is already scoped to your component.

 <template shadowrootmode="open">